 You can then store your mix inside of a cleaned-out spice container or small jar for use throughout the season.
 If you really love pumpkin spice, you can even do this to enjoy the spice year-round as pumpkin spice products usually don’t come out until the end of summer.

-If you want to use pumpkin spice in baking, try making pumpkin pie, morning glory muffin squares, caramel-spice French breakfast muffins, or squash blossoms.
+To use pumpkin spice in baking, try making pumpkin pie, morning glory muffin squares, caramel-spice French breakfast muffins, or squash blossoms.
 If baking isn’t your thing or you aren’t sure what recipes to use, you can also use pumpkin spice in oatmeal, yogurt, and even your cup of hot tea for some seasonal flavor.

-Although retail versions of pumpkin spice might occasionally be organic or non-GMO, be sure to check labels and research each product.
+Although retail versions of pumpkin spice might occasionally be organic or non-GMO, check labels and research each product.
 Often, making your own is often going to be healthier, letting you skip preservatives and artificial ingredients.
 Additionally, many retail canisters of pumpkin spice contain high levels of sugar or corn syrup, as well as food dyes.

 Health Benefits of Pumpkin Spice